 The ability to monitor and audit a Red Hat OpenShift cluster is an important part of safeguarding the cluster and its users against inappropriate usage.
 Red Hat OpenShift includes built-in monitoring and auditing as well as an optional logging stack.

-OpenShift Container Platform services connect to the built-in monitoring solution composed of Prometheus and its ecosystem.
+Red Hat OpenShift services connect to the built-in monitoring solution composed of Prometheus and its ecosystem.
 An alert dashboard is available.
 Cluster administrators can optionally enable monitoring for user-defined projects.
 Applications deployed to Red Hat OpenShift can be configured to take advantage of the cluster monitoring components.

 Auditing events is a security best practice and generally required to comply with regulatory frameworks.
 At its core, Red Hat OpenShift auditing was designed using a cloud-native approach to provide both centralization and resiliency.
 In Red Hat OpenShift, host auditing and event auditing are enabled by default on all nodes.
 Red Hat OpenShift provides extraordinary flexibility for configuring management and access to auditing data.
 You can control the amount of information that is logged to the API server audit logs by choosing which audit log policy profile to use.